Tatsunoko Vs. Capcom: etc, etc, etc

 While the Jammaster himself is out (and Tyson is busy fulfilling his every whim), rest assured that I will make sure the site stays going with fresh content, while second in command Pat pulls my puppet strings from the shadows, making me dance a sauntering jig for the prize of a few choice comments.

 Just what will you see?
 Your guess is as good as mine.
-There are many ideas – the question is which will be worth writing, and which will be more of my classic drivel. → Read the rest
+There are many ideas – the question is which will be worth writing, and which will be more of my classic drivel.
+Perhaps we will even see me and GJ form the Jew and Gentile Connection and battle for the Tag Team Belt.
+At this point I don’t even know what I’m talking about. → Final Post VII

 Domo arigato and bon voyage!